virtualvasu/MyBlockchain/README.md

 # MyBlockchain - Blockchain Network Project

 This project implements a basic blockchain network using JavaScript.
 It follows blockchain principles like immutability, data integrity, and linking blocks with hashes.
-The project also includes a React.js frontend to interact with the blockchain via APIs.
+The project includes a user-friendly website to interact with the blockchain.

 ## Features